 According to CancerCare, your doctor can also refer you to patient support groups where you can share experiences and speak with others who are going through the same experience.

 You can also ask your doctor about other resources that may be available to you, such as free wig fittings and head scarves.

 It’s hard to know what to expect after losing your hair following chemotherapy treatments.
 Many factors will affect how long it takes for your hair to return to its normal texture and color, including your:

 - other factors

-For most people, hair will start to return to normal about 12 months after treatment is complete.
+For most people, hair will typically start to return to normal within 12 months after treatment is complete.
 And within 5 years, almost everyone who has chemotherapy-related hair loss sees complete hair regrowth.